avdevss/Fraud-Detection-Paysim/README.md

-# 🛡️ Fraud Detection on PaySim Dataset
+# 🛡️ Fraud Detection with Interpretable ML

-This machine learning project detects **fraudulent mobile money transactions** using the [PaySim dataset](https://www.kaggle.com/datasets/ealaxi/paysim1).

-We build an **XGBoost classifier** trained on a reduced dataset for fast performance and interpret its predictions using **SHAP values**.
-We also explore **hour-wise trends in fraudulent activity** to gain real-world insights.
+This machine learning project detects **fraudulent mobile money transactions** using a **classification model** and explains its decisions using **SHAP**.
+We also analyze **hourly patterns in fraud occurrences** to extract real-world insights.

 ---

 ## 📦 About the Dataset: PaySim